microsoft/code-with-engineering-playbook/docs/continuous-delivery/devops-provider-recipes/github-actions/runtime-variables/runtime-variables.md

-# Runtime Variables in Github Actions
+# Runtime Variables in GitHub Actions

 ## Objective

-While Github Actions is a popular choice for writing and running CI/CD pipelines, especially for open source projects hosted on Github, it lacks specific quality of life features found in other CI/CD environments.
-One key feature that Github Actions has not yet implemented is the ability to **mock and inject runtime variables** into a workflow, in order to test the pipeline itself.
+While GitHub Actions is a popular choice for writing and running CI/CD pipelines, especially for open source projects hosted on GitHub, it lacks specific quality of life features found in other CI/CD environments.
+One key feature that GitHub Actions has not yet implemented is the ability to **mock and inject runtime variables** into a workflow, in order to test the pipeline itself.

 This provides a bridge between a pre-existing feature in Azure DevOps, and one that has not yet released inside GitHub Actions.

 ## Target Audience

 This guide assumes that you are familiar with CI/CD, and understand the security implications of CI/CD pipelines.
-We also assume basic knowledge with Github Actions, including how to write and run a basic CI/CD pipeline, checkout repositories inside the action, use Marketplace Actions with version control, etc.
+We also assume basic knowledge with GitHub Actions, including how to write and run a basic CI/CD pipeline, checkout repositories inside the action, use Marketplace Actions with version control, etc.

-We assume that you, as a CI/CD engineer, want to inject environment variables or environment flags into your pipelines and workflows in order to test them, and are using Github Actions to accomplish this.
+We assume that you, as a CI/CD engineer, want to inject environment variables or environment flags into your pipelines and workflows in order to test them, and are using GitHub Actions to accomplish this.

 ## Usage Scenario